A PhD, or Doctorate of Philosophy, is the highest level of degree that a student can achieve

 What does a PhD involve?

 A standard PhD is typically split into three stages.
 By way of illustration, a three-year PhD may follow the following pattern:

 - First year - You'll meet with your supervisor to discuss your research proposal and agree an action plan with deadlines.
 You'll then complete your literature review, in which you'll evaluate and critique existing works to inform the direction of your project and ensure that your research will be original.

-- Third year - This phase primarily involves turning your thesis into a dissertation, though your primary research may still be in progress.
-After your supervisor gives their approval, you'll submit your dissertation before undertaking a one-to-three-hour oral exam (viva voce) in which you'll discuss and defend your thesis in the presence of at least one internal and external examiner.
+- Third year - This phase primarily involves writing your thesis, though your primary research may still be in progress.
+After your supervisor gives their approval, you'll submit your thesis before undertaking a one-to-three-hour oral exam (viva voce) in which you'll discuss and defend your thesis in the presence of at least one internal and external examiner.